Academic Catalog

 The student will be able to:

-7. Analyze the impact of terrorism on international relations.
+1. Examine the impact of international institutions on contemporary issues in international relations.

 Course Content